Football clubs

 2007 - 2011

-Peasmarsh & Iden were formed following the merger of the two village clubs in 2007, following Idens split from Rye United.
-The first team spent five seasons competing in the Premier Division of the East Sussex League before the two clubs separated in 2011.
+Peasmarsh & Iden were formed in 2007 following Iden’s separation from Rye United.
+The merged side competed in the East Sussex League Premier Division for five seasons before the two clubs went their separate ways in 2011.

 Robertsbridge United